heatherhaks/docker-qbittorrent-sma/README.md

     volumes:
       - /mnt/storage/config/qbittorrent:/config #the location of qbittorrent's config files
       - /mnt/storage/downloads/complete:/downloads/complete #the location where you want to store your downloads
-      - /mnt/storage/config/sma/config:/mp4automator/config #the location of autoProcess.ini
+      - /mnt/storage/config/sma:/mp4automator #the location of sickbeard mp4 automator
     ports:
       - 6881:6881
       - 6881:6881/udp